Nicobarese people

 The Nicobarese are a designated Scheduled Tribe in India.

 History

-The Nicobarese may not have been the first people to live in the islands, they appear to have shared the islands with Shompen who came to the islands earlier.
-The islands have been under the power of various Asian empires in the 16th century, Denmark from 1754–1869, Great Britain from 1869–1947, and India from 1947.
+The Nicobarese may not have been the last people to live on the islands; they appear to have shared the islands with Shompen who came to the islands earlier.
+The islands have been under the power of various Asian empires in the 16th century, Denmark from 1754–1869, the United Kingdom from 1869–1947, and India from 1947.
 Today they are administered by India as part of the Union Territory of the Andaman and Nicobar Islands.

 Language

 The Nicobarese language is part of the Austroasiatic language family.
 All of the different islands speak different dialects of the Nicobarese language.
 The separate islands are categorized into four groups, although most of the people understand the Car Nicobar dialect.